TimSVector/PointOfSales_v2/azure/README.md

 Six YAML CI files are provided:

-- linux/windows_serial_build_execute.gitlab-ci.yml   - Serial build-execute of a VectorCAST Project
+- linux/windows_serial_build_execute.azure-ci.yml   - Serial build-execute of a VectorCAST Project
-- linux/windows_parallel_build.gitlab-ci.yml         - Parallel build and serial execute of a VectorCAST Project
+- linux/windows_parallel_build.azure-ci.yml         - Parallel build and serial execute of a VectorCAST Project
-- linux/windows_parallel_build_execute.gitlab-ci.yml - Parallel build and execute of a VectorCAST Project
+- linux/windows_parallel_build_execute.azure-ci.yml - Parallel build and execute of a VectorCAST Project
-    - In this case a child pipeline is created and due to the limitations of GitLab the results are disconnected from the original pipeline
+    - In this case a child pipeline is created and due to the limitations of Azure the results are disconnected from the original pipeline

 # Notes for parallel build-execute workflow